anquanscan/sec-tools/README.md

 [codebreaker-2018-jenkins-seed](https://github.com/vladistan/codebreaker-2018-jenkins-seed): Jenkins jobs to brute force OTP keys for NSA codebreaker challenge 2018
 [starboard-exporter](https://github.com/giantswarm/starboard-exporter): A standalone exporter for vulnerability reports and other CRs created by Trivy Operator (formerly Starboard).
 [dastardly-github-action](https://github.com/PortSwigger/dastardly-github-action): Runs a scan using Dastardly by Burp Suite against a target site and creates a JUnit XML report for the scan on completion.
 [typing_hacks](https://github.com/abhi40308/typing_hacks): Hacks of major typing test websites in python
+[action-api-scan](https://github.com/zaproxy/action-api-scan): A GitHub Action for running the OWASP ZAP API scan